-Whitewashed floors – Whitewashed hardwood floors create a muted look that is perfect for a beach house.
+Whitewashed floors – Still in.
+Whitewashed hardwood floors create a muted look that is perfect for a beach house.
 A good idea if you’d like an extra beachy look is to apply this with a wire brush method, which opens the grain of the wood and provides an authentically weathered appearance.
 Bona NordicSeal is an especially popular finish that contractors use to achieve this look.
 This is a very chic, European style.

-Natural or “blonde” finish – For certain species with knots and natural color variation like hickory or southern yellow pine, it’s sometimes best to let the natural beauty of the wood speak for itself.
+Natural or “blonde” finish – Still in.
+For certain species with knots and natural color variation like hickory or southern yellow pine, it’s sometimes best to let the natural beauty of the wood speak for itself.
 In these cases, you’d want to coat the floor in a clear, natural finish that preserves the integrity of the wood while refraining from adding any color to it.
 Water-based finish is a popular option for those hoping to achieve a natural look in their floors because water-based finish goes on clear, as opposed to the slight yellowing that is common with most oil-based polyurethane finishes.
 Matte finish also fits into this category.
 Matte finishes are steadily continuing to gain popularity because they truly accentuate the natural look of the wood rather than covering it up with gloss.